kiboschool/course-programming-1/src/programming-1.md

 Here's a welcome video from your instructor.

-[3-min video to welcome students!]
+[3-min video to welcome students!!]

 </aside>